 We obtain data on round-by-round investments by VCs from the Thomson Venture Economics database for entrepreneurial firms that received their first round VC financing between 1990 and 2004.
 We exclude non-U.S. firms, firms financed by angels and VCs without identification, firms with missing or inconsistent data, and firms that receive only one round of financing before they go public, are acquired, or are written off, leaving 11,880 distinct U.S. entrepreneurial firms.
-The Venture Economics database provides information on the date when the firm was established, the date when it received each round of VC financing, the firm's development stage, the number of financing rounds, the number of VCs investing in the firm, and the date and type of exit (e.g., IPO, acquisition, or write-off).
+The Venture Economics database provides information on the date when the firm was established, the date when it received each round of VC financing, the firm's development stage, the number of financing rounds, the number of VCs investing in the firm, and the date and type of exit (e.g., initial public offering (IPO), acquisition, or write-off).
 Specifically, we update and fill in the missing observations for the date the firm was established by using Jay Ritter's database (https://site.warrington.ufl.edu/ritter/ipo-data/) for the subset of firms that go public and the CorpTech EXPLORE database for the subset of firms that remain private.

 We obtain the list of VC firms from the Venture Economics database.
 Our dataset contains 4,383 VCs that invest in entrepreneurial firms in the sample period.
-We compute two different reputation measures for each VC firm at a specific date such as financing round date, IPO date, or acquisition date: (i) the VC firm's age measured as the number of years since its date of inception, VC\FIRM\AGE; and (ii) the total dollar amount raised by the VC firm since 1965, VC\FUND\SIZE.
+We compute two different reputation measures for each VC firm at a specific date such as financing round date, IPO date, or acquisition date: i) the VC firm's age measured as the number of years since its date of inception, VC_FIRM_AGE; and ii) the total dollar amount raised by the VC firm since 1965, VC_FUND_SIZE.22

 Table 1 presents summary statistics for various variables.
-The median entrepreneurial firm is financed by four VC investors, is one year old when it received the first round of VC financing, receives three rounds of VC financing, receives \$19.5 million from VC investors, and is operating in an industry with industry average asset tangibility of 16%, R&D/sales ratio of 4%, and market-to-book ratio of 3.96.
+The median entrepreneurial firm is financed by four VC investors, is 1 year old when it receives the first round of VC financing, receives three rounds of VC financing, receives \$19.5 million from VC investors, and is operating in an industry with industry